What is Spread the Warmth

 How you can get involved in Spread the Warmth

-Together, we can help people feel warm, healthy and in touch with others this winter.
+Together, we can help people feel warm, safe and well this winter.

 You can get involved and spread the warmth in a number of different ways.